Polish speculative fiction: Publishers

 In 1974, the Krajowa Agencja Wydawnicza launched the series Fantazja–Przygoda–Rozrywka (Fantasy–Adventure–Entertainment), with 33 volumes and 12 booklets published by 1985.
 The Czytelnik Publishing House made its mark by releasing Stanisław Lem's first science fiction novel, The Astronauts.
 After departing from Iskry Publishing House in 1978, Lech Jęczmyk began editing the Seria Z kosmonautą (Cosmonaut Series) at Czytelnik, which published 40 volumes by the early 1990s.
 In 1980, the series won the Premio Europeo at the 5th Eurocon in Stresa, and two years later, it received the Prix Européen at the 6th Eurocon in Mönchengladbach.
 The Kraków-based Wydawnictwo Literackie, the main publisher of Stanisław Lem's works, occasionally published science fiction under the series Fantastyka i Groza (Science fiction and Horror).
 Political issues prevented the publisher from successfully launching a series of fantastic literature under Lem's patronage — only four books were released under the Stanisław Lem poleca series.

 There are two major Polish publishing houses specializing in Polish science fiction and fantasy, Fabryka Słów and Runa.
 SuperNOWA, once a dominant publishing house on that field, has now lost much of its position.
 MAG and Solaris (since 2019, Stalker Books) publish mostly translations, and in what is seen as boom for the Polish science fiction and fantasy market, mainstream publishing houses are increasingly publishing such works as well.
 A book with a circulation of over 10,000 is considered a bestseller in Poland.
+In the 21st century, Poland has seen an increase in manga publishing companies; in 2019, there were seven, with over 400 titles published that year.